-If you wish to, you can request access to view your medical records online through the Patient Access online service.
+If you wish to, you can request access to view your medical records online through the NHS App.
 As a minimum, this will include access to view all the clinically-coded information in your record, such as problems, consultations, medication, test results, immunisations and allergies.

 Being able to view your record online might help you to manage your medical conditions.
 You may also find it useful to be able to access information in your record that you may need, such as your medication or immunisation history.